cirrusflyer275ds/ctx-eor-site/docs/structured-evaluation.md

 # Evaluate Real Performance — Not Just Potential

-## The CTX-EOR Evaluation Advantage
+## The Hireway Evaluation Advantage

 We believe the best hiring decisions come *after* someone starts working — not before.
-With CTX-EOR, you're not guessing from a résumé or relying on interviews alone.
+With Hireway, you're not guessing from a résumé or relying on interviews alone.
 You're observing real work, under real conditions, with real stakes.

 ---

 ## A 90-Day, Purpose-Built Trial Period

-Every CTX-EOR engagement is backed by a structured 90-day trial designed to help you answer two key questions:
+Every Hireway engagement is backed by a structured 90-day trial designed to help you answer two key questions:

 1. **Are they meeting or exceeding expectations?**
 2. **Are they someone you'd hire again — without hesitation?**